 Gavin Stevens

-Having previously been involved in two World Championships, including judging at the Royal Highland Show World Shearing and wool handling Championships in 2023.
-With extensive experience in the sport, Gavin is excited to support a promising England team and looks forward to the challenge and competition ahead.
-One of the highlights of his career was judging the wool handling at the 2023 World Championships in Scotland, a role he considers a proud moment.
-Gavin’s advice to young and aspiring shearers and wool handlers is to never give up, take part in courses and shows whenever possible, always watch and listen, and be prepared to dig deep when it matters most.
+Gavin Stevens has previously been involved in two World Championships, including judging at the Royal Highland Show World Shearing and Wool Handling Championships in 2023.
+With extensive experience in the sport, he is excited to support a promising England team and looks forward to the challenges ahead.
+One of the highlights of his career was judging wool handling at the 2023 World Championships in Scotland, a role he considers a proud moment.
+His advice to young and aspiring shearers and wool handlers is to never give up, take part in courses and shows whenever possible, always watch and listen, and be prepared to dig deep when it matters most.

 Machine Shearers